gciolli/pgChess/doc/pgchess-QUICKSTART.md

 We require extensions **pgchess** and **pg2podg**.

-The procedure described in this document has been tested on versions 0.1.5 of both packages, installed on a PostgreSQL 9.2 server.
+The procedure described in this document has been tested on a PostgreSQL 9.2 server, where pgchess version 0.1.6 and pg2podg version 0.1.3 have been installed.

 The SQL files in the `test/sql/play` directory make use of the convenient `\ir` meta command, which was introduced on PostgreSQL 9.2;